Objectway/super-gigi/README.md

 <br/>
 ## Options
-If you are using the SASS version you can personalize those variables, simply changing the value before importing our `main.sass`.
+If you are using the Sass version you can personalize those variables, simply changing the value before importing our `main.sass`.

 ### $use-flex
 default: `true` - type: `boolean`